Weatherproof and improve durability with concrete paint

 - Concrete paint works best as a coating system.
 This means for premium results it can include up to five layers, for example – a primer, a sealer, undercoat(s), topcoat(s), and a final sealer.

 - Environment and use are two of the most important aspects of a coating choice.
 For example, a balcony coating needs to be UV and weather resistant, a driveway coatings needs to be oil resistant and suitable for traffic.

-There are many brands and companies that provide concrete paint for customers in the UK.
-In the table below is a representative selection of products, as well as an indication of price.
 For the best results from a coating, we recommend hiring a trained professional.
 Applicators for industrial coatings including polyurea operate across the UK.
 If you would like more information, or have a project which needs concrete paint, our experts are here to help.
 Just get in touch through the “Request a quote” button and let us, in cooperation with our coating partners, connect you with the best coating solution for your needs.

 |Concrete paint product||Product description||Product application||Price|

 |Coo-Var Profloor 2 Pack Epoxy Floor Paint||A two pack water-based epoxy that is extremely hard-wearing and suitable for interior and exterior surfaces subject to heavy duty traffic and wear.||Can be used with trucks, vans, and forklifts.||£110/5kg at coverage of 6-10m2 per kg|